Back to School Email Newsletter Examples and Marketing Tips

 Back-to-school season is a high grossing retail holiday for businesses.
 Even though the crisis has changed this season, the National Retail Federation still predicts a strong sales period.
 With the popularization of homeschooling and online education, children will proceed with their studies.
 That means they will need school and college essentials.

 All sorts of businesses capitalize on back-to-school emails, not only the traditional sector of retailers that offer school supplies and dorm room accessories.
-For example, electronic stores are one of those that use these newsletters to generate sales since Generation Z needs not only a pencil and notebook but also cool gadgets.
+For example, electronic stores are one of those that use these newsletters to generate sales since the ne generation needs not only a pencil and notebook but also cool gadgets.
 Besides, clothing retailers, furniture shops, and even SaaS websites that provide digital products easily reap benefits from them.

 Although it has nothing to do with education, it grasped this unique opportunity to bring value to the contacts, cultivate trust and build brand evangelists by providing six essential tips on how to protect yourself during online shopping.
 Brilliant.